benfolsom/LW_integrator/README.md

 │   └── validation/       # CLI and notebook-based comparison studies
 ├── input_output/         # Particle bunch initialisation utilities
+├── legacy/               # Archived original solver and notebooks │                         # The historical "static" integrator remains here for │                         # completeness; it is deprecated and not used by the │                         # modern docs or validation workflows.
-├── legacy/               # Archived original solver and notebooks ├── tests/                # Pytest suite covering physics and helper modules ├── .github/workflows/    # Continuous-integration pipelines (docs publishing) ├── core/_version.py      # Single source of truth for the project version
+├── tests/                # Pytest suite covering physics and helper modules ├── .github/workflows/    # Continuous-integration pipelines (docs publishing) ├── core/_version.py      # Single source of truth for the project version